SHUSCT/SHU-Computer-Architecture-Experiments/docs/Exp03-Tutor.md

 sudo apt install -y open-vm-tools open-vm-tools-desktop
 ```

-Restart every virtual machine, and now you are able to copy and paste content or files from your host machine to them!
+Restart every virtual machine, and now you are able to copy and paste any content or files from your host machine to the virtual machines!

 Install some other softwares on every virtual machine: